etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-client-event-handler-actions.md

     OB.EventHandlerRegistry.register(OB.OBPFCI.GOODS_SHIPMENT_LINES_TAB, OB.EventHandlerRegistry.PRESAVE, OB.OBPFCI.ClientSideEventHandlers.checkStorageBin, 'OBPFCI_CheckStorageBin');

-The above example calls to  GoodsShipmentLinesActionHandler  .
-This action handler returns the row, stack and level of the storage bin whose id has been sent in the request.
-This id has been retrieved from the goods shipment line that we are about to save.
+The above example calls to `GoodsShipmentLinesActionHandler`.
+This action handler returns the row, stack and level of the storage bin whose ID has been sent in the request.
+This ID has been retrieved from the goods shipment line that we are about to save.

-The record will **not** be saved if the storage bin row is not 0.
+The record is **not** saved if the storage bin row is not 0.
 Otherwise, we show a message with the storage bin information.

 ###  Pre-delete Action: Client Validation

-In this case we are going to call a server side action **before** deleting a Sales Order  line.
-As in the previous example, to understand this one is important to know the concept of  Action Handler  .
+In this case, we are going to call a server side action **before** deleting a [Sales Order](../../../user-guide/etendo-classic/basic-features/sales-management/transactions.md#sales-order) line.
+As in the previous example, to understand this one is important to know the concept of [Action Handler](../../../developer-guide/etendo-classic/concepts/etendo-architecture.md#actionhandler-server-side-calling-from-the-client).